alexpeattie/magic/README.md

 # The magic of dimensionality reduction

-Repository to go along with the talk *"The magic of dimensionality reduction"* given at [ODSC London 2017].
-I'll update this repository in the next few days with code examples for the algorithms discussed in the talk, so hit the follow button above if you're interested :relaxed:.
+Repository to go along with the talk *"The magic of dimensionality reduction"* given at [ODSC London 2017](https://odsc.com/london).
+I'll update this repository in the next few days with code examples for the algorithms discussed in the talk, so hit the star or watch button above if you're interested :relaxed:.
 I've also made the slides available in this repo.

 ## License